hrishihpatel/Docker/SQL Server on Linux (in Docker).md

 # Install Docker

-You can download Docker here.
-I used the stable release, but feel free to use the beta channel and live on the edge.
+You can [download Docker here](https://docs.docker.com/v17.12/docker-for-mac/install/).
+Make sure to use the latest version of the Docker.

 Run the DMG.
 It's pretty simple; you just drag Docker.app into your Applications folder (there's even a helpful visual guide).
 Then go to the Applications folder and double-click Docker.app.
 You'll have a series of prompts, including one to enter your administrator password to let the application fiddle with your network settings.
 Then Docker will be up in your menubar – it’s a whale, but definitely not the fail whale.